- What is attachment

 If you are the primary caretaker

-Attachment issues can be caused by a variety of factors, including inconsistent or inadequate parenting or disruptions caused by another primary caregiver.
+Attachment issues can be caused by various factors, including inconsistent or inadequate parenting or disruptions caused by another primary caregiver.

-To help your child, you must adjust your parenting style.
+To help your child, be mindful of your parenting style.

 Although some children with attachment disorders may appear disinterested in interacting with adults, they tend to respond positively to enhanced caregiving.